Liza Minnelli: Marriages and relationships

-Minnelli has no children; one pregnancy left her with a hiatal hernia as a result of the medical steps taken to try to save the baby.
+Minnelli has no children despite numerous attempts; one pregnancy left her with a hiatal hernia as a result of the medical steps taken to try to save the baby.

 Philanthropy

 Throughout her lifetime, Minnelli has served on various charities and causes.
 She served on the board of directors of The Institutes for The Achievement of Human Potential (IAHP) for 20 years, a nonprofit educational organization that introduces parents to the field of child brain development.
 In a 2006 interview with Randy Rice at Broadwayworld.com, Minnelli said that she was the person who told Elizabeth Taylor about HIV/AIDS while talking about their mutual friend Rock Hudson.
 She has also dedicated much time to amfAR, The Foundation for AIDS Research, which was co-founded by Taylor.

 In 2007, she stated in an interview with Palm Springs Life: "AmfAR is important to me because I've lost so many friends that I knew [to AIDS]".
 In 1994, she recorded the Kander & Ebb tune "The Day After That" and donated the proceeds to AIDS research.
 The same year, she performed the song in front of thousands in Central Park at the 25th anniversary of the Stonewall riots.